emipa606/NewLimbsNeedsTraining/README.md

 Recovery-time is based on the tech-level of the limb and can be changed in the mod-settings.
 Only affects bodyparts that is defined as on the outside of the body, implants will not be affected.
 Will also ignore limbs connected to blood pumping, breathing and mind even if on the outside.
+The starting efficency can be changed in the mod-settings.

 Tested with EPOE but should work with any mod that adds limbs.